Kinokkory/wiwinwlh/tutorial.md

 signature!

-Some notable trivia, the ``($)`` operator is wired into GHC in a very special way as to allow allow impredicative instantiation of ``runST`` to be applied via ``($)`` by special-casing the ``($)`` operator only when used for the ST monad.
+Some notable trivia, the ``($)`` operator is wired into GHC in a very special way as to allow impredicative instantiation of ``runST`` to be applied via ``($)`` by special-casing the ``($)`` operator only when used for the ST monad.
 If this sounds like an ugly hack it's because it is, but a rather convenient hack.